 To start you will require parts and directions for making.
 Slim line and Gatsby or its clones do not come with plans but you can download them as these Streamline pen instructions.
 With high quality pens as from Penn-State or Bear Tooth Woods the directions are supplied.

-What Is A Pen Blank
+What Is A Pen Blank?

 How Long Are Pen Blanks?

-Different Mandrel Types
+Different Pen Mandrel Types

-In, the photo both bottom two adjustable with the ability to replace the rod.
+In the photo both bottom two adjustable with the ability to replace the rod.
 With the last two you can either correct for length or use spacers.

 Small cylindrical metal pieces that go on a rod either end of the brass tubes.
 Bushes are specific to each kit with exceptions detailed here.

-How To Drill Blanks
+How To Drill A Pen Blank

 How To Turn A Pen

 Once dried use a barrel trimmer to square up each end, just till it touches brass.
 Over enthusiasm will cause a tube to be short on sierra types.
 You can do it on a disc sander, but it wants a Jig to hold the tube.
-An ordinary fence isn’t good enough, it will square the blank to disc not the tube.
+An ordinary fence isn’t good enough, it will square the wood to disc not the tube.

-Once trimmed place on a mandrel with bushings and centre marks alined.
+Once trimmed place on a pen mandrel with bushings and centre marks alined.
 You can adjust for length or use spacers, don’t over tighten.
 Push up tailstock and ease in the quill with lathe on slow so it centralize then tighten.
 Just tighten up don’t bend the rod.